How and why applications are added to Azure AD

 In the preceding diagram, Microsoft maintains two directories internally (shown on the left) that it uses to publish applications:

 - One for Microsoft Apps (Microsoft services directory)

-Applications that you add yourself include:
+Applications that you add yourself (represented as App (yours) in the diagram) include:

-- Apps you developed (integrated with AAD)
+- Apps you developed (integrated with Azure AD)

 - Apps you connected for single-sign-on

-- Apps you published using the Azure AD application proxy.
+- Apps you published using the Azure AD application proxy

 - Not all of the information described above is currently exposed programmatically.
 The following are only available in the UI: